-You can register with neuroCare Groningen by means of a referral from the general practitioner, company doctor, psychiatrist, medical specialist or geriatric specialist.
+You can register with neuroCare Groningen by means of a BGGZ or SGGZ referral from a general practitioner, company doctor, psychiatrist, medical specialist or specialist geriatrics doctor.
 You can also register without a referral, but the costs of the appointment and the possible subsequent treatment process are entirely at your own expense.
 A BGGZ / SGGZ referral is mandatory if you want to claim (partial) reimbursement from your health insurer.

 During the introductory meeting with the institution, you will be informed about the working method, treatment options, rates / reimbursements and about the waiting times.
 At the same time, this contact is used to gain insight into the problem or complaints for which you are seeking help.